 Domestic resource mobilization for capacity development

-There is a need to mobilize domestic financial resources to support national capacity development and help create an enabling environment.
+There is a need to mobilize domestic human and financial resources to support national capacity development and help create an enabling environment.
 The Biodiversity Finance Initiative of the United Nations Development Programme (BIOFIN) could support countries to include options to mobilize resources for capacity development in their national resource mobilization strategies.

 Regional and global support networks

-Regional and global support networks should be strengthened, or established to provide, upon request, capacity development support to national government institutions, subnational governments, local authorities and non-government actors within the respective geographic regions or subregions.
+Existing regional and global support networks should be strengthened, to provide, upon request, capacity development support to national government institutions, subnational governments, local authorities and non-government actors within the respective geographic regions or subregions.

 Enhanced review mechanisms

-The enhanced planning, reporting and review mechanism should consider the capacity development dimension.
+[The enhanced planning, reporting and review mechanism should consider the capacity development dimension.
 The guidelines for national reporting by governments should also include provisions for reporting on capacity development and provide opportunities for countries to share experiences and lessons learned.
-The NBSAP review and revision process and the voluntary peer review of NBSAP implementation should also include a review of the capacity development strategies and approaches.
+The NBSAP review and revision process and the voluntary peer review of NBSAP implementation should also include a review of the capacity development strategies and approaches]

 Outreach and dissemination of the framework

 A campaign targeting various stakeholders and actors will be undertaken to raise awareness of, and support for, the long-term strategic framework.
-Key partners and stakeholders will be invited to support the implementation, including through alignment of their capacity development actions with the framework, elaboration of thematic action plans, and establishment of coalitions and communities of practice.
-A dedicated web portal will be created and linked to the websites of biodiversity-related conventions and organizations to share information about the framework and the activities and experiences of various actors.
+Key partners and stakeholders will be invited to support the implementation, including through alignment of their capacity development actions with the framework, [elaboration of thematic action plans], and establishment of coalitions and communities of practice.
+A dedicated web portal within the Clearing-House Mechanism will be created and linked to the websites of biodiversity-related conventions and organizations to share information about the framework and the activities and experiences of various actors.

 Reporting and review of the framework